maikszusevics/IT-Security-Support-Bootcamp/Service Desk and Troubleshooting/Databases.md

 ### XML (eXtensible Markup Language)

-Structured, verbose markup language used in legacy and enterprise systems.
+Structured but "wordy" markup language used in legacy and enterprise systems.

 ```xml
 <user>